 What does that mean exactly?
-It means we are digging deeper to understand our customers and the customer journey from discovery to conversion, and we are creating online content that helps them at each stage of their journey.
+It means we have to dig deeper to understand our customers and the customer journey from discovery to conversion, and create content that helps them at each stage of their journey.

 From an actionable standpoint, that means aligning your content with buyer personas and a buyer’s journey.
-I accomplish that by “Content Mapping.”
+This can be done through “Content Mapping.”
 But before I get into the how-to, let me explain the benefits:

 - Create content that better matches the searcher’s intent

 - Increase leads and widen your funnel

 - Move more people through the funnel to conversion

 - Measure the effectiveness of your content